Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

 :yellow_circle: Make sure your SBATCH headers are correct.

-:yellow_circle: Input the paths to the gene annotation file and your MACS peak file.
+:yellow_circle: Edit the **USER INPUT**.
+This includes paths to the gene annotation file and your MACS peak file.
+What else do you need to edit?

 #### We will now fill the script section with bedtools commands.